26 USC § 43 - Enhanced oil recovery credit

 The term “inflation adjustment factor” means, with respect to any calendar year, a fraction the numerator of which is the GNP implicit price deflator for the preceding calendar year and the denominator of which is the GNP implicit price deflator for 1990.
 For purposes of the preceding sentence, the term “GNP implicit price deflator” means the first revision of the implicit price deflator for the gross national product as computed and published by the Secretary of Commerce.
 Not later than April 1 of any calendar year, the Secretary shall publish the inflation adjustment factor for the preceding calendar year.

-Any amount which is paid or incurred during the taxable year to construct a gas treatment plant which—
+(A) Any amount paid or incurred during the taxable year for tangible property—

 (i)